psu-arts-arch-3/art-203/lesson-2/exercise-2-hello-world.md

 ### Objectives

 * Manually create an HTML.
+* Load a custom font from Google Fonts.
 * Establish an FTP connection between your computer and a PSU server.

 ### Requiremnets